Pimelodendron amboinicum: Habitat, ecology

 In the Arui watershed of Manokwari Regency, West Papua, the species is one of the most dominant species.
 The population shows effects of illegal logging.

-At the relatively high altitude Hindenburg Wall forest, the species grows in a community characterised by Syzygium species, Buchanania macrocarpa, Campnosperma brevipetiolatum, Caldcluvia nymannii, and Planchonella, Calophyllum and Pandanus arborescent species.
+At the relatively high-elevation Hindenburg Wall forest, the species grows in a community characterised by Syzygium species, Buchanania macrocarpa, Campnosperma brevipetiolatum, Caldcluvia nymannii, and Planchonella, Calophyllum and Pandanus arborescent species.
 The understorey is dominated by Cyathea, Cyrtandra, Garcinia and Medinilla species, with scattered Psychotria and Myrsine individuals.
 Medinilla, Freycinetia, various orchids and Paphia species are the most frequent epiphytes.

-In Cape York Peninsula the plant grows in gallery forest and dry seasonal rainforest, from near sea level to 100m altitude.
+In Cape York Peninsula the plant grows in gallery forest and dry seasonal rainforest, from near sea level to 100m elevation.

 The tallest, most impressive forests on Waigeo of the Raja Ampat Islands, West Papua, contain the species as a co-dominant, along with Hopea novoguineensis, Homalium foetidum, Mallotus floribundus, Spathiostemon javensis, and Vatica rassak, with Elatostema and Piper quite common in the understorey.
 This forest grows on alluvial and residual sandstone and volcanic soils.

 This tree is the most dominant of trees on Salibabu of the Talaud Islands, it is also important on the other islands.
 The presence of the tree is an indicator of the presence of the Talaud bear cuscus (Ailurops melanotis).
 The large tree with wide-spreading branches is favourable to the cuscus's ability to move.
 The young leaves of the plant are eaten by the cuscus, however they are low-ranked in its preferences.

 Tephritid fruit flies of the Bulladcus subgenus, Bactrocera genus use the species as a host.